Vision research at Rochester is organized into three major themes:

 Krystel Huxlin : Improving vision after damageperceptual learning and physiological optics

-Robert Jacobs : Perceptual learning; visual psychophysics; computational modeling
+Robert Jacobs : Visual and multisensory learning and memory; perceptual psychophysics; computational modeling

 Celeste Kidd : Development, learning, attention, decision-making, computational modeling